 657-3.20(155A) Responsibility of supervising pharmacist.
 The ultimate responsibility for the actions of a pharmacy technician shall remain with the supervising pharmacist.
+A pharmacy license holder shall not infringe on the authority of a supervising pharmacist to delegate or decline to delegate specific functions to a pharmacy technician based on the supervising pharmacist's professional judgment regarding the knowledge and training of the technician.

-[ARC 9009B, IAB 8/11/10, effective 7/23/10]
+[ARC 9009B, IAB 8/11/10, effective 7/23/10; ARC 5542C, IAB 4/7/21, effective 5/12/21]